pd-projects/hugo-puredata.info/content/objects/list-trim.md

 - list tosymbol
 inlets:
   1st:
+    anything: any other messages are output intact.
     list: list messages to be trimmed.
     symbol: the symbol selector is also trimmed.
-    anything: any other messages are output intact.
 outlets:
   1st:
     anything: trimmed list.
 draft: false
-pdcategory: General

 ---
 Remove list selector.